dervayja/LectionaryOverlay/README.md

 ## Installation
 1. Download the installation zip file in the Releases section of this repository.
 2. Extract the zipped folder to any location.
 3. Run Setup.exe.
 Choose "Run Anyway" if promped.
-The program will automatically install itself to the user's %AppData% location.
+The program will install itself to the user's %AppData% location and automatically launch.
 4. The downloaded/ extracted files can be deleted.

 ## Usage
-The program is controlled by right-clicking the icon docked in the system tray.
+The overlay is controlled by right-clicking the icon docked in the system tray.

 ![](Pictures/menu.PNG)